GoobyFRS/bluebotpc/README.md

 # BlueBotPC Community Repository
-This repository is a place for Matt Faulkner to upload things created for the BlueBotPC.net community.
+This repository is a place for BlueBotPC created scripts and programs.
+It is currently maintained by Matt Faulkner but is open to our entire community.

 ### AutoMapDrive
-You'll need to input the address of your network drive hosts, and you will need to supply your local username and password.
-When you open the file to read the content you'll see what needs to be changed to make it work for your home usage.
+A batch-file that can automatically map network drives on Windows login.
+Download and edit this batch file to make it work for your environment.
+RUN > shell:startup > put .bat in this folder

 ### bbpc_ping_utility
 Linux Support Only - Does not run on Windows.